dgaydukov/cert-spring5/files/spring5.md

 ###### PropertySource and ConfigurationProperties
 We can load properties from `.properties/.yml` files.
-`@PropertySource` - repetable, so we can load several files.
+`@PropertySource` - repeatable, so we can load several files.
 If keys are the same => those declared after will overwrite those declared before.
-You can use `@Value("${propName}")` on every field, or use `ConfigurationProperties` with public setter methods for every field.
+You can use `@Value("${propName}")` on every field, or use `@ConfigurationProperties` with public setter methods for every field (in this case spring would inject values with public setters).
 You can also use this annotation on methods.
 In this case spring will call this methods and set all params to this value
 ```java
 import org.springframework.beans.factory.annotation.Value;